 Rev. Dr. David Couturier

 serves as project consultant for all MBA in Pastoral Planning and Church Management students.
 This enables the student to receive helpful and pragmatic evaluative feedback from a member of the faculty in the developmental process of producing the Exit Project.
 The role of the faculty Project Consultant is responsive and suggestive rather than “supervisory” as is the case with academic thesis writing.
 The faculty person is encouraged to limit feedback to pragmatically helpful guidance and suggestions and not to attempt any censorship of the project.
 The exercise of discretion with respect to time demands is very important for both the student and faculty member.
 The faculty Project Consultant must give final approval of the student’s work by submitting the Project Consultant’s Report Form.
-The assessment from the Project Consultant is due by February 1 of the intended year of graduation.

 The master’s project is a praxis-oriented work that addresses some topic, issue, or problem in the student’s field of study.
 Projects which address a practical problem or issue being confronted in the workplace or faith community are particularly encouraged.
 The master’s project can be expressed in a variety of forms, including a traditional thesis-style document, a workbook or training manual, a program curriculum, or it may include multimedia components.
 The master’s project in its final form must be 25,000-30,000 words (100-120 pages) in length, double-spaced, with 12-point Times New Roman (or comparable) font, and must have a table of contents as well as a bibliography of a minimum of 20 sources.
 It is also strongly recommended to have annotations for the 10-12 most important sources for the project.